LoliPain/ssh_manager/README.md

 ## Deploying

-Normally it works only on UNIX-like systems due to envvars, but who knows...
+Normally it works only on UNIX-like systems due to envvars, sshpass and simple-term-menu OS support, but everything is possible...

 ## 1. Environment